When does homeowners insurance cover mold?

 The next step would be to review your homeowners insurance policy to see if it covers mold damage.
 You can also contact your insurance company about the coverage.

-If you file a home insurance claim, your insurance agent or an adjuster will contact you and inspect the damage as part of the insurance claims process.
+If you file a home insurance claim for mold, your insurance agent or an adjuster will contact you and inspect the damage as part of the insurance claims process.

 If your mold damage claim is covered, ensure only the applicable charges go toward the mold remediation limit.
 For example, if your laminate floor costs $2 per square foot to replace without mold and $2.50 per square foot to remove with mold, only $.50 per square foot should be charged to your mold limit.
 The rest falls under your dwelling coverage limit.